 'HMRC are keen to encourage taxpayers to deal with them online.
 This is an understandable, even laudable, aim.
 But it has to take adequate account of those who cannot engage with HMRC online, whether because they lack the capacity to use the internet generally or, as is the case with many of the people here, because HMRC's systems are not able to take account of their particular circumstances.'

 Political update

-CIOT, ATT and LITRG work with politicians from all parties in pursuit of better informed tax policymaking
+CIOT, ATT and LITRG work with politicians from all parties in pursuit of better tackling promoters of tax avoidance schemes.
+(You can read our report at tinyurl.com/FBSC23).